MESAT-1 Satellite

 MESAT-1

-Spacecraft MESAT-1 (Maine’s 1st Small Satellite)
+Spacecraft name MESAT-1 (Maine’s 1st Small Satellite)

 Units or mass 3U